snonux/gos/README.md

 ### Adding share tags in the filename

-You can control which platforms a post is shared to, and manage other behaviors using tags embedded in the filename.
+You can control which platforms a post is shared to, and manage other behaviours using tags embedded in the filename.
 Add tags in the format `share:platform1.-platform2` to target specific platforms within the filename.
 This instructs Gos to share the message only to `platform1` (e.g., Mastodon) and explicitly exclude `platform2` (e.g., LinkedIn).
 You can include multiple platforms by listing them after `share:`, separated by a `.`.
 Use the `-` symbol to exclude a platform.

 Currently, only `linkedin` and `mastodon` are supported, and the shortcuts `li` and `ma` also work.